 As a surviving spouse, you have one option that nobody else has: rolling over inherited IRA assets into your own IRA and treating these assets as if they were your own.
 This may be a good choice if you don’t have an immediate need for your spouse’s IRA assets and you are looking to keep the money in a tax-advantaged account for as long as possible.
-If you have not reached age 70½ but your spouse has, this option enables you to delay taking distributions until you reach age 70½, rather than continuing your spouse’s MRDs.
+If you have not reached age 70½ but your spouse had, this option enables you to delay taking distributions until you reach age 70½, rather than continuing your spouse’s MRDs.

 If you are under age 59½ and you do need to access some or all of the assets you inherit from a traditional IRA, you will be subject to a 10% early withdrawal penalty if you roll those assets into your own IRA and then take a distribution.
-If you find yourself in this situation, you can take withdrawals penalty free, even if you’re under 59½, if you instead transfer the assets to an Inherited IRA, also known as an IRA beneficiary distribution account.
-(See option 2 below.)
+If you find yourself in this situation, you can take withdrawals penalty free, even if you’re under 59½, if you instead transfer the assets to an inherited IRA, also known as an IRA beneficiary distribution account (see option 2, below).

 No matter which option you choose, the rules for MRDs will still apply.
 This means you must withdraw a certain amount of money from your IRA, including inherited assets, each year once you reach age 70½.

 Distributions from a traditional IRA will be taxed as ordinary income.
-However, if the original account was a Roth IRA and the assets were in the account for five years or more, distributions may be tax-free.
-In either case, the registration type of both IRAs must match in order to transfer the asset from one account to another (e.g., traditional IRA to traditional IRA or Roth IRA to Roth IRA).
+However, if the original account was a Roth IRA and the assets were in the account for five years or more, distributions may be tax free.
+In either case, the registration type of both IRAs must match in order to transfer the assets from one account to another (e.g., traditional IRA to traditional IRA or Roth IRA to Roth IRA).
 If the assets were not in a deceased spouse’s Roth IRA for more than five years, it would be best to consult a tax adviser regarding how withdrawals may be taxed, and whether or not it’s best to roll them into your own Roth IRA or keep them separate in an inherited Roth IRA.